Documentation

 Deleting Templates

-Alternatively, you can use a template's options menu inside the "My Templates" folder to select Convert to Sandbox.
+Alternatively, you can use the 'right click' template's options menu inside the Templates folder (opens in a new tab) folder to select Convert to Sandbox.

 Delete template from dashboard